aooutput/aooutput.github.io/digits.md

 from sklearn.naive_bayes import GaussianNB from sklearn import tree
 ```
-In addition to the kaggle data, I drew my own sample digits to analyze:
+In addition to the kaggle data, I drew my own sample digits to analyze**:

 ![Image](aonum3.jpg)